 The Best Way to Store Liquid Screen Printing Emulsion & Capillary Film

-It is best practice for screen printers to keep extra screen printing supplies key items on the shelf, such as screen printing emulsion.
+It is best practice for garment printers to keep certain extra supplies on the shelf, such as screen printing emulsion.
 This ensures they can keep coating, burning and making screens.
 Many screen printing supply companies provide a discount if you buy in bulk and give a better price for buying a gallon versus a quart.
 However, all screen printers must balance keeping enough in inventory and keeping enough so that their current supply does not go bad.

 Storing Photopolymer Emulsions: Be Aware of Temperature & Time